somebeaver/Lowrider.js/README.md

 #### Lifecycle Events

 0. *An instance of the web component (custom element) is inserted into the DOM.*
-1. `spawn` - The web component knows of its own existance but has not yet rendered.
+1. `spawn` - Immediately, the `spawn` event fires.
+The web component knows of its own existance and the document in which it lives.
-2. `build` - The web component should build itself (i.e., query an API, inject inner HTML).
+2. `build` - Immediately after spawning is completed, the component enters the `build` lifecycle event.
+It should now build itself (i.e., query an API, inject inner HTML, spawn more components).
+This step is **skipped** when using a cached component.
-3. `load` - The web component's inner HTML has rendered, **and all child web components have spawned**.
+3. `load` - One event loop tick after building is completed, the component enters the `load` lifecycle event.
+All child web components injected during the build will have had their `spawn` events triggered before this component's load.
+The component now waits for user interaction or DOM removal.
 4. `removed` - Final moments before the instance is removed from the DOM **and memory**.

-Together, steps 1, 2, and 3 make up the "rendering process".
+Together, steps 1, 2, and 3 make up the **"rendering process"** that all components immediately go through when inserted into the DOM.

 Lowrider.js provides a `render()` method, but since web components automatically render themselves upon DOM insertion, the method does not need to be